tensorflow/probability/README.md

 We're eager to collaborate with you!
 Feel free to [open an issue on GitHub](https://github.com/tensorflow/probability/issues) and/or send us your pull requests.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more details.
+This project adheres to TensorFlow's [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.